All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What the Research Says About This Combination

 A 2018 review of BPC-157 studies found that the peptide demonstrated healing properties across multiple tissue types in animal models.
 It appeared to accelerate tendon-to-bone healing, reduce inflammation, and support gut lining repair.
-However, large-scale human clinical trials are still needed.
+But large-scale human clinical trials are still needed.

 GHK-Cu research[2] has focused heavily on skin biology.
 Studies suggest it may stimulate collagen production, attract immune cells to wound sites, and promote the breakdown of damaged tissue so that new tissue can form.
 One study found that GHK-Cu at very low concentrations could promote the growth of certain cell types involved in wound repair.